WebAssembly/design/AstSemantics.md

 operator may be added.
 However, due to normal fragmentation, applications are instead expected release unused physical pages from the working set using the [`discard`](FutureFeatures.md#finer-grained-control-over-memory) future feature.

-The result type of `page_size` is `int32` for wasm32 and `int64` for wasm64.
-The result value of `page_size` is an unsigned integer which is a power of 2.

-The `page_size` value need not reflect the actual internal page size of the implementation; it just needs to be a value suitable for use with `grow_memory`.

 ## Local variables